tethys-ts/tethysts/sphinx/source/usage_a.rst

 -----------
 This section describes how to use the tethysts package.
 The functions depend heavily on the `xarray package <http://xarray.pydata.org/>`_.
 Nearly all outputs are either as xarray Datasets or python lists of dictionaries.

-The datasets are organised in three layers:
+The datasets are organised in three main layers:
   - Dataset metadata
   - Stations
   - Results

+There is also versioning of the Stations and Results.
+Dataset metadata is not currently versioned.

 Dataset metadata
 ----------------